EnzoNMigliano/Clickstrem-in-a-Self-regulated-Learning-Environment-A-Data-Collection-Tool/README.md

  <br/>

  ## Code
  The code to generate the vizualizations and the source code of the application are available at the folder called "Code".
-All source code is written in R. All visualizationas are aailiable at the folder called "Images".
+All source code is written in R. All visualizationas are availiable at the folder called "Images".
 Finally, a report of the entire research is available at the folder "Report".

  ## External Content